idarlm/imt3603-project/Reports/André.md

 A frequent sin  throughout the project has been the dreaded magic number, where during testing a new feature, plain numbers have been put in conditions and similar, where they then often remained.
 While it might make something work then and there, the need to change these values often  arrive sooner rather than later, and it was frequently hard to track down where exactly these values were set and used.
 The obvious solution is to utilize serialized fields exposed in the Unity editor, allowing easy and rapid tweaking during development, which is what I moved towards more and more.

-## FX System

-While the FX systems  works OK as is, when I wrote it a lot of repeating  patterns turned up  for  performing some  transition  over time, such as Increasing the volume of a song to fade it  in, or fade the screen to black.
-An improvement would be to write a generic system able to  que up and progress these transitions per frame, and then let the implementation of a base class determine what's actually done each frame.
-Since the sound system was added the last few days, this was not done, but it'll something I'll be considering if I  keep the project going.

-[AudioFade](https://github.com/idarlm/imt3603-project/blob/be708eb4057fefc8854ebd3d6d808fdda2d29a94/Assets/Scripts/FX/Audio/AudioController.cs#L11C29-L11C29) looks suspiciously similar to [Effect](https://github.com/idarlm/imt3603-project/blob/c238026ec51e6ca1c365c1ca43056a302bc8ffba/Assets/Scripts/FX/Visual/Effects/Effect.cs#L9)

 ## AI System

 ### Communication with other objects